JackBCJones/foundry-fund-me/README.md

 ## Project purpose

+FundMe was a great second project after a basic introduction with a SimpleStorage contract.
+FundMe taught me how to use requirements, Oracles, unit and integration testing, gas efficiency, correct memory usage, and connecting to an Alchemy Sepolia node while maintaining a testable chain agnostic contract.

-The aim of this project was to get more familiar with Solidity through Foundry and the many tools it comes with.
+The aim of this project was also to get more familiar with Solidity through Foundry and the many tools it comes with.
 Previously the only experience I had was with Ganache and Remix.
-This project got be to dig deeper into a CL local blockchain with Anvil, unit and integration testing of my contract, gas efficiency, oracles and of course Forge, which I found to be a great tool to use.
+This project got be to dig deeper into a CL local blockchain with Anvil and of course Forge, which I found to be a great and powerful tool to use.
 This project was part of a tutorial series done by Patrick Collins, to whom I am grateful.

 ### Build